phoenixframework/phoenix/deployment/E_heroku.md

   ssl: true
 ```

-Finally, we need to decrease the timeout for the websocket transport:
+Finally, we need to decrease the timeout for the websocket transport in `web/channels/user_socket.ex`:

 ```elixir
 defmodule HelloPhoenix.UserSocket do